isomerpages/moe-dunearnsec/_school/School Canteen.md

 2. Attach the following documents together with the application form:
 *  Photocopy of the NRIC (front and back)
 *  List of proposed menu and pricing for all items
-*  Photocopy of relevant certificates such as basic food hygiene cost etc
+*  Photocopy of relevant certificates such as Basic Food Hygiene Course etc

 3. Submit the completed application form and documents by closing date via email or to the school's general office.